oroinc/documentation/backend/entities/acls.rst

 Hide Unaccessible Grid Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Also use the ``acl_resource`` option to hide actions in a data grid the user does not have access
+You can also use the ``acl_resource`` option to hide actions in a data grid the user does not have access to:
-to:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/datagrids.yml